-The Third Rooom (with 3 O's) is a collaborative art and design studio focused on the creation of work that is informed by intuition and wonder.
-Founders Romina Gonzales and Jason Robert Bauer seek to alter perception, implement modalities of healing, create communion and transcend expectation through the realization of work in glass and other mediums.
+The Third Rooom (with 3 O's) is a collaborative art and design studio focused on the creation of unique work that is informed by intuition and experimentation.
+Founders Romina Gonzales and Jason Robert Bauer seek to alter perception and expectation through the realization of their work in glass and other mediums.

 ~ ~ ~

 Romina Gonzales (b.
 Lima, Peru, 1989) is a New York based interdisciplinary artist working towards the expansion of consciousness and creation of cultural capital from a post-colonial lens.
 Moving seamlessly between sculpture, printmaking and performance, she portrays gestures and narratives through material responses by questioning givens and offering alternative perspectives.
 She uses the intrinsic properties of materials to open up possibilities in understanding, seeing and believing.
 In the pursuit of collective healing, she finds applications for ancestral practices into the needs of our contemporary existence.
 Influences come from wellness, spirituality, science, and the dissonant narratives that uphold society.
 Works include intimate objects, large-scale architectural installations, interactive happenings and disparate syntaxes in written and spoken word.